Iranian entrepreneurs thirst for foreign funding, expertise

 Tohid Tasoujian is a co-founder of online fashion store Taxi Moda and one of a growing breed of Internet entrepreneurs in sanctions-hit Iran.

-He set out his stall this week at a conference of more than 80 Iranian start-ups in Berlin, the biggest event of its kind outside Iran, as the country gears up for a possible easing of sanctions imposed because of its nuclear programme.
+He set out his stall this week at a conference of more than 80 Iranian start-ups in Berlin, the biggest event of its kind outside Iran, as the country gears up for a possible easing of sanctions imposed because of its nuclear program.

 A graphic designer, Tasoujian went back to school three years ago to study for an MBA at the University of Tehran.
 When he graduated, ecommerce was on the rise, and he persuaded a friend to found the digital shopping platform with him.